SNAP Benefits in Louisiana: How to Apply and Qualify

 Snack foods and non-alcoholic beverages

-It is also helpful to know what you cannot buy with your EBT card.
-SNAP benefits are strictly for food items and do not cover non-food goods or certain prepared foods.
+It is also important to know what you cannot buy with your benefits.
+SNAP funds are strictly for food items, so several categories of products are not eligible for purchase.

 Beer, wine, liquor, cigarettes, or tobacco